Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 That's so not the truth.

-You are the person, you're our coach.
+You are the person.

 And I know it's a tough day for you, and I don't expect you to give us a big pep talk today.

-I want you to sit down and I want you to give us I mean I'm 38 years old.
+I want you to sit down and I want you to give us.

 I do want to run for politics.

-But you you're afraid that everybody and their brother is going to hammer you because you're a Republican.
+But you're afraid that everybody and their brother is going to hammer you because you're a Republican.

-I live in a very democratic society.
+I live in a very Democratic society.

-I mean, my whole my in-laws, everybody.
+I mean, my whole, my in-laws, everybody.

 I'm the only Republican.